Interpreting Embedding Spaces by Conceptualization: Introduction

 \section{Introduction}

-Natural language processing (NLP) involves a major step of mapping input text into some semantic representation.
-During the last two decades, researchers have developed a class of algorithms that transform (embed) text into vectors in some semantic space.
-While these vectors do not capture the full meaning of the original texts, they allow us to perform a wide spectrum of textual processing tasks.
+Recently, there has been significant progress in Natural Language Processing thanks to the development of Large Language Models (LLMs).
+These models are based on deep neural networks and are trained on extensive volumes of textual data \cite{bert,t5,roberta}.

-Recently, we have seen a major progress in NLP thanks to the development of Large Language Models (LLMs) that are based on deep neural networks and are trained on vast amount of text \cite{bert,t5,roberta}.
-These models can then be used for generating embeddings for natural language sentences \cite{sbert,st5}.
+While these powerful models show excellent performance on a variety of tasks, they suffer from a significant drawback.
+Their complex structure hinders our ability to understand their reasoning process.
+This limitation becomes crucial in several important scenarios, including the need to explain the decisions made by a system that employs the model, the necessity to debug the model and compare it with alternatives, and the requirement to identify any hidden biases within the model \citep{survey_full_explainability, Why_Should_Trust_You?, resons_to_create_interpritable_models}.

-While these powerful embedding methods show excellent performance on a variety of tasks, they suffer from a major drawback.
-The dimensions of the vector space used for the embedding are internal structures in a neural network and are not comprehensible to humans.
-This does not present a problem when the embedding algorithm is used as a black box.
-Understanding the embedding space is, however, crucial for several important needs, including the need to explain the decision of a system that uses the embedding, the need to debug the embedding method and compare it to alternatives, and the need to detect biases hidden in the model \cite{survey_full_explainability,Why_Should_Trust_You?,resons_to_create_interpritable_models}.
+Current LLMs process text by projecting it into an internal embedding space.
+By understanding this space, we can therefore gain an understanding of the model.
+Such understanding, however, is challenging as the dimensions of the embedding space are usually not human-understandable.

-The importance of interpretability was recognized by many researchers.
-Several works present methods for explaining a \emph{decision} of a system that uses the embedding (mainly classifiers) such as \cite{lime,shap}.
-These methods are mainly tailored for understanding the decisions rather than the model itself.
-Some works \cite{glove_interpritable,retrofiting} try to solve the problem of model understanding by training or retraining for generating a new model that is interpretable, thus detouring the problem of understanding the original model.
-Another line of work tries to find orthogonal transformations.
-It can help the interpretability but it provides a limited level of interpretabilty and usually requires an embedding matrix \cite{orthogonal_transformation,rotate}.
-Many methods try to assign meaning to each dimension of the embedding space.
-For example, some \emph{probing} methods use classification to find meaning to the individual space dimensions \cite{bert_prob_attention_heads,indivisual_Neuron_prob}.
+The importance of interpretability has been recognized by many researchers.
+Several works present methods for explaining the \emph{decision} of a system that uses the embedding (mainly classifiers) (e.g. \citealp{lime,shape}).
+Some works \cite{glove_interpritable,retrofiting} perform training or retraining for generating a \emph{new} model that is interpretable, thus detouring the problem of understanding the original one.
+Another line of work assumes the availability of an embedding matrix and uses it to find orthogonal transformations, such that the new dimensions will be more understandable \cite{orthogonal_transformation,rotate}.
+Probing methods utilize classification techniques to identify the meaning associated with individual dimensions of the original embedding space \cite{bert_prob_attention_heads,indivisual_Neuron_prob}.